-By this time of year, you’re not even thinking about 2020 anymore.
-Most of you are probably thinking straight into 2021 (that’s how growing businesses work, right?
-We certainly do.)
+By this time of year, you’re not even thinking about 2022 anymore.
+Most of you are probably thinking about what 2023 brings (that’s how growing businesses work, right?)

 But when it comes to taxes, it’s always going to feel like having one foot in a room where you’ve already closed the door.
-And who can keep up with that?
-We hear you, so here’s a quick snapshot checklist (with a few pro-tips thrown in) to make sure you’re not solely focused on paying your taxes from last year, but on the growth ahead.
+Who can keep up with that?
+We hear you!

-There’s more to tax season than just one business tax deadline.
+There are a few different tax deadlines that you need to keep in mind.
 Take a look at these dates, and jot down any that are relevant to your business’s tax needs.

 Tax extensions aren’t for everyone, but it may pay off depending on your unique situation.

 You may benefit from a tax extension if: